katie-cheng/intern-hackathon/README.md

 # Video Adaptation Platform

 Adapt videos to any audience using AI-powered transcription, rewriting, and video generation.
+Used for marketing to different audiences based on age, technical expertise, language, and more.

 ## 🚀 Quick Start